AndiDittrich/NodeMCU-Tool/README.md

 * Optimize LUA files before uploading by stripping comments (saves flash memory)
 * Use the **NodeMcuConnector API** in your own projects
 * Apply Project based configurations
+* Hard-Reset the module using DTR/RTS reset circuit (like NodeMCU DEV Kit)
 * Run files on NodeMCU and display the output

 directly from the command line.